Key takeaways:

 Common side effects of both Mounjaro and metformin include:

-Both Mounjaro and metformin have a low risk of hypoglycemia (low blood glucose).
+Both Mounjaro and metformin have a low risk of low blood sugar (hypoglycemia).
 This risk goes up if you’re also taking insulin or medications that cause your body to release insulin.
 These include sulfonylureas, such as glipizide, and glinides, such as repaglinide.

 When taken long term, metformin can lower vitamin B-12 levels.
 This can lead to anemia (low red blood cells).
 Metformin also has a risk of lactic acidosis.
 This side effect is extremely rare but can be life-threatening.

 In comparison, Mounjaro has been linked to pancreatitis (inflammation of the pancreas) and gallbladder disease.
-It may also raise the risk of thyroid cancers when taken long term.
-These side effects are all very rare.
-But if you have a history of these conditions, Mounjaro might not be right for you.
+Animal studies also found that Mounjaro raised the risk of a certain type of thyroid cancer.
+But human studies haven’t found this same link.
+If you have a history of these conditions, Mounjaro might not be right for you.

-Keep in mind: These aren’t the only possible side effects for either Mounjaro or metformin.
-Please discuss the risks of these medications with your healthcare provider and pharmacist for more details.
+These aren’t the only possible side effects for either Mounjaro or metformin.
+Please discuss the risks of these medications with your prescriber and pharmacist for more details.

 8. Metformin is available in combination pills with other diabetes medications